deniz-oezdemir/Webserv/README.md

 - **Custom Logger:** Implemented a detailed, level-based logging system.
 - **Syntax Checks:** Added a lot more syntax checks for HTTP requests than what the subject requires.

-## Information Flow
+##mClass Diagram
-The following class diagram illustrates the relationships and key methods of the main components:
+The following diagram illustrates the relationships and key methods of the main classes:

 ```mermaid
 classDiagram